dannymf/golang-shell/readme.md

-# COS316 Final Assignment: Recreating a Shell
+# Recreating a Bash Shell

 ## API
 The code implements the following API